Return to the search form Return to your search results

 Students who are not US citizens should contact their consulate for more information if they need to get a new passport or renew their passport.

 Students will receive instructions for booking flights after the Confirmation Deadline.
-A suggested group flight will be shared with the group and students will make their own arrangements.
+A suggested group flight will be shared with the group and students are expected to follow the flight itinerary.

 Transportation for all course activities is provided, including a group airport pickup and drop-off at the beginning and end of the course.